-Schizophrenia Vs. Dementia: Distinguishing Symptoms, Causes, And Treatment Strategies
+Schizophrenia Vs Dementia: Distinguishing Symptoms, Causes, And Treatment Strategies

-Medically reviewed by April Justice, LICSW
+Medically reviewed by April Justice, LICSW and Melissa Guarnaccia, LCSW

-Updated May 9, 2024by BetterHelp Editorial Team
+Updated October 16, 2024by BetterHelp Editorial Team

+Has your loved one seemed more forgetful or confused lately?
+Are they saying or doing things that worry you?
+Changes in how we think or feel can be confusing, especially as we get older.
 Schizophrenia and dementia can have overlapping symptoms, potentially making it challenging to receive an accurate diagnosis.
 However, with increased awareness, you can advocate for your loved one and help them find suitable treatment.
 In general, schizophrenia involves positive, negative, and cognitive symptoms, while dementia involves cognitive decline and memory problems.
 If you’re acting as a caregiver for someone with either of these conditions, seeking support through therapy can be beneficial.

 A close up of a mature woman as she looks down at the phone in her hand and talks to the doctor on the screen during a telehealth call.